 The Saints have been victims of soul-crushing playoff losses the last two seasons – the Minneapolis Miracle during the 2017 Divisional Playoffs and the pass interference/helmet-to-helmet no-call in the this year’s NFC Championship that would have sent the team to the franchise’s second Super Bowl.

-Bettors are eager to cash in on black and gold cloud hanging over the New Orleans Saints, as many casinos are placing early lines on the 2019 season end.
-The top five scenarios revealed thus far, while seemingly farfetched, are in line with the unbelievable outcomes of the last two seasons.
+Bettors are eager to cash in on the “black and gold cloud” hanging over the New Orleans Saints during their postseasons runs, as many casinos are placing early lines on the 2019 season end.
+The top six scenarios revealed thus far, while seemingly farfetched, are in line with the unbelievable outcomes of the last two seasons.

-Next, at +250, is a game-winning 30-yard field attempt during a tied game being blocked and returned by an opposing player who steps out-of-bounds but still scores a touchdown and that the officials let stand despite a review.
+- Next, at +250, is a game-winning 30-yard field attempt during a tied game being blocked, the ball bouncing off the heads and hands of at least six Saints players, and then being scooped up and returned by an opposing player who runs out-of-bounds but still scores a touchdown that the officials let stand despite a review.

-At +275 is a game-winning field goal attempt from 25 or fewer yards out that results in a double double doink where the Saints kicker’s failed boot hits a sidebar, crossbar, the other sidebar, and crossbar again to fall no good.
+- At +275 is a game-winning field goal attempt from 25 or fewer yards out that results in a double double doink where the Saints kicker’s failed boot hits a sidebar, crossbar, the other sidebar, and crossbar again to fall no good then is run back for a touchdown by the defense.

 “With the NFL allowing gambling, betting on how a Saints season ends is one of the hottest draws in town,” said Roger Hillenbrand, the director of specialty gaming for Las Vegas-based Caesars Entertainment Corp.